LeFalko/detect_CS/README.md

 **4: Advanced parameter setting**

 You can change these paraeters only when the training does not work well.
+But it needs to be run for the training to work.

 Max numner of iteration
 - max_iter: default is 3000